Closely fought German election ushers in post-Merkel era

 Such a result could mean that many governing coalitions are mathematically possible, and trigger weeks or months of haggling to form a new government.
 Until it is in place, Merkel will remain in office on a caretaker basis.

+Scholz voted in Potsdam, just outside Berlin, saying he hopes voters “will make possible ... a very strong result for the Social Democrats, and that citizens will give me the mandate to become the next chancellor of Germany.”

+Also voting in Potsdam, Baerbock said her party is “hoping for a few more votes” than polls have predicted “so that we can achieve a real new departure in this country.”

 Merkel has won plaudits for steering Germany through several major crises.
-The new chancellor will have to tend the recovery from the coronavirus pandemic, which Germany so far has weathered relatively well thanks to large rescue programs that have incurred new debt.
+Her successor will have to tend the recovery from the coronavirus pandemic, which Germany so far has weathered relatively well thanks to large rescue programs that have incurred new debt.

 Laschet insists there should be no tax increases as Germany pulls out of the pandemic.
 Scholz and Baerbock favor tax hikes for the richest Germans, and also back an increase in the minimum wage.